DaUmega/PeerCam/README.md

 - **P2P live streaming**: Connect directly between devices without uploading video to a central server.
 - **Encrypted communication**: Password(hashed)-protected rooms with end-to-end security.
+- **Real-time chat**: Built-in chat system for hosts and viewers to communicate during streams.
+- **Custom display names**: Users can set personalized names in chat rooms for better interaction.
 - **Cross-platform support**: Works on desktop browsers, Android, and iOS (Safari).
 - **Multi-viewer support**: Hosts can stream to multiple viewers simultaneously.
-- **No storage required**: Streams are temporary and can run indefinitely without saving to disk.
+- **No storage required**: Neither video nor chat data is stored — sessions are temporary and secure.
-- **VPS ready**: Can be easily self hosted on a VPS for global access.
+- **VPS ready**: Easily self-host on a VPS for global, low-latency access.

 ---

 ## How It Works

 1. **Host a room**: Create a room with a unique ID and password.
-2. **Start camera**: Allow access to your webcam/microphone.
+2. **Start camera**: Allow access to your webcam and microphone.
+3. **Enable chat** *(optional)*: Open the chat panel for real-time communication with viewers.
-3. **Share URL**: Copy the room URL to invite viewers.
+4. **Share URL**: Copy and send the room link to invite others.
-4. **Viewers join**: Other users enter the room ID and password to watch the live stream.
+5. **Viewers join**: Other users enter the room ID and password to watch and chat.
-5. **P2P connection**: Video streams directly between host and viewers using WebRTC.
+6. **P2P connection**: Both video and chat messages travel directly between peers via WebRTC.

 ---